Frequently Asked Questions

 My typical work days and hours are Monday – Friday, 9:00 A.M. – 5:00 P.M.
 During this time, I meet with individuals.
 I also respond to phone calls, texts, email messages and contact form requests.

-My availability to meet with you outside of the listed work hours is flexible.
-If you prefer a weekday evening or Saturday morning appointment, please let me know.
-I will do what I can to accommodate your needs.
+My availability to meet outside the listed work hours is flexible.
+If you prefer a weekday evening or Saturday morning appointment, I am flexible and will do what I can to accommodate your schedule.